 He then proceeded to only play top hands and get the maximum when he had it.
 But he also liked to call off a lot when I had it, just to prove I was bluffing – which I wasn’t.

 He got so angry and frustrated that he lost control over his game.
 I’ve never had a session where winning was so easy as that night.
-At the same time, with every hand lost he felt vindicated he was getting cheated.
+At the same time, with every hand lost, he felt vindicated he was getting cheated.

 If you lose your temper completely just because of one bad beat, you also lose contact with reality.

-Frustration and How to Deal With It
+Tilt and How to Deal With It

 But let’s leave aside the frustration of those who are unwilling or unable to learn.
 Their attitude is unlikely to change because they think they know better.